HawyHoWingYam/MobileDeepfakeDetection/README.md

 3. **Stage 2 – Expert Model (EfficientNetV2‑B3)**
    - Train with `src/stage2/train_stage2_effnet.py` on the same combined manifest using EfficientNetV2‑B3, stronger augmentation (RandAugment + Mixup/CutMix), and Focal Loss with cosine‑annealing warm restarts (defaults match the paper’s hyperparameters).
-   - Optional hard‑example mining (HEM) ablations oversample a difficult subset derived from Stage‑1 scores; the released training script defaults to uniform sampling and corresponds to the main reported EfficientNetV2‑B3 results.
+   - Optional hard‑example mining (HEM) ablations oversample a difficult subset derived from Stage‑1 scores; to keep the public pipeline simple and reproducible, the released training script defaults to uniform sampling and corresponds to the main reported EfficientNetV2‑B3 results.
+Deployments that can afford the extra complexity and training cost may enable HEM for additional FNR reductions.
    - Calibrate Stage‑2 probabilities and cache logits/embeddings for cascade tuning and optional meta‑model experiments.

 4. **Stage 3 – Meta‑Model (optional)**